Chamberer: Mary, Queen of Scots

+Anne of Denmark

-A document from 1592 concerning the household of Anne of Denmark mentions "damycelles" or damsels in her chamber.
+A document from 1592 concerning the Scottish household of Anne of Denmark, wife of James VI and I, mentions "damycelles" or damsels in her chamber.
 Their clothing allowance suggests they were of lower status than other attendants.
-Two of her servants in Scotland, Margaret Hartsyde and the aristocratic Anne Livingstone, came to her court in England after the Union of Crowns as chamberers.
+"Little Anna", who married the preacher Johannes Sering was described as "ane woman of hir chalmer".
+Two of Anne of Denmark's servants in Scotland, Margaret Hartsyde and the aristocratic Anne Livingstone, came to her court in England after the Union of Crowns as chamberers.
 Hartsyde's status as a domestic servant was emphasised by her defence lawyers when she was accused of stealing the queen's jewels.

+An ordinance for the English household of Anne of Denmark made on 20 July 1603 allows for six maids and a mother of maids and four chamberers.

+In December 1603, Arbella Stuart discussed with Mary Talbot, Countess of Shrewsbury the delicate issue of buying New Year's Day gifts for Anne of Denmark.
+Stuart recommended asking the chamberer Margaret Hartsyde because she was discreet, and would let her "understand the Queenes minde with out knowing who asked it".
+The role of chamberers and chamber women in giving valuable advice to gift-givers can be seen in records of the court of Elizabeth I, and conferred prestige and power.

-Chamberers could enjoy substantial rewards, one Danish servant, Dorothea Silking, was granted rights to run a coal mine in Somerset.
-Empl;oyment of chamberers from the country of origin provided continuity of service and a cultural bridge for queens consort in the early modern period.
+Chamberers could enjoy substantial rewards, one Danish servant, Dorothea Silking, was granted rights to run a coal mine in Somerset on the queen's jointure manor of Corston.
+Employment of chamberers from the country of origin provided continuity of service and a cultural bridge for queens consort in the early modern period.